coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 ## Kubernetes Dashboard

 This chart will also collect, out of the box, all the metrics necessary for [Coralogix Kubernetes Monitoring](https://coralogix.com/docs/apm-kubernetes/), which will allow you to monitor your Kubernetes cluster and applications.
-To do this, it is necessary to deploy the [Kube-state-metrics](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-state-metrics) component, which makes it possible to obtain some of these extra metrics.

 **Please be aware** that certain metrics collected by for the dashboard have high cardinality, which means that the number of unique values for a given metric is high and might result in higher costs connected with metrics ingestion and storage.
 This is applies in particular to the pod related metrics `kube_pod_status_reason`, `kube_pod_status_phase` and `kube_pod_status_qos_class`.